niuniomartinez/allegro-pas/README.txt

 (see **Contact info**).
 You can also read it on-line from SourceForge:
 [http://allegro-pas.sourceforge.net/docs/5.2/]()

-Also, there are a collection of examples and a demonstration game.
+Also, there are a collection of examples and demonstration games.
 Open them and read the code.
-Some have a lot of comments that explain them.
+They have a lot of comments that explain them.